 Here is a sample one-month DAT study schedule.
 Sunday is left off of the schedule as it is a designated rest day.
 We’ve made sure to break down each day by topic so to keep track of what you are studying for, and what you’ve already covered.

 While it is highly recommended to have at least two months to study for the DAT, it can be done in one month.
-You will be cramming a lot of topics into a short period of time, but if you stay focused and consistent, it is possible to sufficiently study for the DAT.
+You will be cramming a lot of topics in a short period of time, but if you stay focused and consistent, it is possible to sufficiently study for the DAT.

 See a sample two-month DAT study schedule below.